semanticist21/query-key-chain/README.md

 ### _.list(key: TKey)_

-The list method appends all, list, and a specific key to the query key.
+The list method appends `'all'`, `'list'`, and a specific key to the array.
 This is useful for querying a specific list identified by the key.

 When _`lists()`_ is invalidated, It is invalidated together.